ericfindlay/fred_api/README.md

 `fred_api` makes requests to [FRED](https://fred.stlouisfed.org/) to download economic data, caching it to a data-store so that repeated requests to FRED can be avoided.
-Requires the ``FRED_API_KEY`` environment variable to be set.
-When requests are made to FRED or the cache, the response is written into the file `debug.xml` for convenient debugging.

 ### Requirements

-1. ``FRED_API_KEY`` environment variable has to be set.
+1. ``FRED_API_KEY`` environment variable can be set or supplied directly.

-2. A directory used to cache requests is required.
-This directory is specified in the ``sled::open("../fred_cache/db")`` function, as shown in the code example below.
+2. ``FRED_CACHE`` is the directory to place the cache.
+It can also be set as an environment variable or supplied directly.

 A key can be obtained by creating an account at [FRED](https://fredaccount.stlouisfed.org/login/secure/) , and should be set as an environment variable like